 - Plan meals using similar ingredients to maximize your grocery budget and time in the kitchen.
 Waste not, want not.

-- Buying meat in bulk and freezing is a great way to save money and eliminate excessive trips to the grocery store.
+- Buying meat in bulk and freezing is a great way to save money and eliminate unnecessary trips to the grocery store.
 Just be sure to remove it from the freezer to thaw in advance.
 Waiting for something to thaw when you’re ready to cook is like watching water boil.

 Last, but certainly not least – I wanted to let you guys know that I added a yum button to all of my recipes!
 It’s the cute little “Y” icon next to my social media stuff.
 That means you guys can “yum” my recipes and save it to your personal Yummly recipe box.
 The more “yums” a recipe gets, the more likely it is shared on their site, which is pretty darn cool for me as a blogger and for those of you on the hunt for low carb recipes.
 More “yums” = more people that get to see the recipes here… so “yum” away my hungry friends!
 Why not start by “yumming” my tomatillo chili recipe? 🙂